charliegerard/teachable-keyboard/README.md

 # Teachable keyboard using Tensorflow.js

-This prototype is using the [Teachable Machine Boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate).
+This project is a very quick prototype using the [Teachable Machine Boilerplate](https://github.com/googlecreativelab/teachable-machine-boilerplate).

 It uses [tensorflow.js](https://github.com/tensorflow/tfjs-models) with a KNN classifier that is trained live in the browser using images from the webcam.